FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 ## Import code is horrific

+Import code is fixed now.

-Yeah... it is.
+~~Yeah... it is.
 It's some of the oldest code still in there, and I was a lot noobier back then and didn't even know what a hash table was.
 I honestly just haven't wanted to even look at it, but you can see comments with me admitting it doesn't do a very good job technically (though in practice it works well in most cases).
-Uh... so yeah, sorry about that.
+Uh... so yeah, sorry about that.~~

 ## "#define WPF"?